AutodeskGames/stingray-docs/source/stingray_help/reference/platform_support.md

 # Supported platforms

-Anyone can use Stingray to create projects that run on Windows PC, iOS, and Android.
+Anyone can use Stingray to create projects that run on Windows PC, iOS, Android, or in a web browser.
 If you're licensed by Sony as a PlayStation 4 developer, or by Microsoft as an Xbox One developer, you can also create projects for these consoles.

-This page describes the models of mobile and VR devices that Stingray supports.
+This page describes the models of mobile and VR devices and the web browsers that Stingray supports for deploying your projects.

 >	**NOTE:** This page describes the requirements for playing back a project that you've already created and deployed using the Stingray editor.
 For the requirements you need in order to run the Stingray editor and create the project content, see ~{ System Requirements }~.